BravishkaSkytano/lyric-haven/README.md

 # Lyric_Haven
-A collection of song lyrics, reviews, LRC files, and the like.
+A collection of LRC files

-## Theme
+## Catalog
-The current theme for this site is Artem Sheludko's [Bef theme](https://github.com/artemsheludko/bef)

-**The theme may change in the future**